Sub-standard Water System Deepens Water Crisis In Karachi: Water Expert - UrduPoint

 Sub-standard Water System Deepens Water Crisis In Karachi: Water Expert

-KARACHI, (UrduPoint / Pakistan Point News - 11th Mar, 2020 ):Water Expert and former Regional Director of Pakistan Council of Research in Water Resources (PCRWR) Karachi, Abdul Salam Arain has said that the Karachiites were facing shortage of water because of the sub-standard water system in the metropolis.
+KARACHI, (UrduPoint / Pakistan Point News - 12th Mar, 2020 ):Water Expert and former Regional Director of Pakistan Council of Research in Water Resources (PCRWR) Karachi, Abdul Salam Arain has said that the Karachiites are facing shortage of water because of the sub-standard water system in the metropolis.

 He said that water system and sewerage system of the city have become ruin and these could not be improved without the allocation of heavy amount for the purpose.

-Talking to APP, on the water management, he said that rapid population growth and illegal connections in the metropolis were other two main causes of the water mismanagement.
+Sharing his experience with APP on the water management, he said that rapid population growth and illegal connections in the metropolis are other two main causes of the water mismanagement.

-Abdul Salam said that water pipelines laid in the city were damaged and owing to the reason sewerage water enters in those and that also became cause of diseases for the citizens.
+Abdul Salam said that water pipelines laid in the city are damaged and owing to the reason sewerage water enters in those and that also became cause of diseases for the citizens.

 He stressed the need for a World Bank (WB) project to establish proper and stable system of water supply to the citizens.
 Adding that it would also solve the issue of water shortage and would provide relief to the people of the city.

-Speaking regarding the quality of water, he said that water supplied through pipelines to the houses in the city was not much healthy but it was better than the bottled water.
+Speaking regarding the quality of water, he said that water supplied through pipelines to the houses in the city is not much healthy because it is not treated properly but it is better than the bottled water.
 Abdul Salam claimed that water supply water has at least 100 percent more minerals compared to the bottled water.